Aleksandr Korovin: 2022–2023 season

 The Korovin/Gamez pair made their debut at the 2022 CS Finlandia Trophy, where they placed ninth after two years of inactivity.
 The pair shared before their international debut, Hurricane Ian devastated Southwest Florida affecting their training venue and practice schedule a week before Finland.
 In their second competition together, Korovin and Gamez achieved a historical milestone for the Philippines.
 They won the first-ever medal for Philippine pairs skating in an international competition, a silver medal at the Trophée Métropole Nice Côte d’Azur in Nice, France.
 They competed at the 2022 CS Warsaw Cup placing 11th, and withdrew from the Golden Spin of Zagreb due to injury.
 Gamez/Korovin continued the season to become the first Senior Pairs team to win Philippine Figure Skating Championships bringing awareness to the pairs discipline in the tropical country as the only competitors in December 2022.
 They qualified and competed at the 2023 Four Continents Championships in Colorado Springs placing ninth.
 They competed at the Challenge Cup in Tilburg, Netherlands, where they placed 6th, and earned the technical minimums to become the first Southeast Asian and Philippine pairs team to qualify and compete in the final segment for the 2023 World Figure Skating Championships in Saitama, Japan.

-Korovin publicly expressed his wish to be granted Filipino citizenship after becoming the first Philippine National Champions for Pairs Figure Skating with Gamez while in Manila on December 2022, sharing his commitment to the Philippines and opportunities to grow figure skating in the country.
+Korovin publicly expressed his wish to be granted Filipino citizenship after becoming the first Philippine National Champions for Pairs Figure Skating with Gamez while in Manila in December 2022, sharing his commitment to the Philippines and opportunities to grow figure skating in the country.